Louisville Introduction Walking Tour (Self Guided), Louisville

 Why You Should Visit:

-Interesting history housed in one of Louisville's historic, off the beaten path shotgun houses.
+Interesting history housed in one of Louisville's historic, off-the-beaten-path shotgun houses.
 It's not the Smithsonian, but if you are a fan of all things Edison, you'll be glad you stopped by.

-Feels like stepping back in time – lots of interesting things to look at in a small space, including cool Edison Inventions and old newspaper from the days of Edison, full of all sorts of history.
+Feels like stepping back in time – lots of interesting things to look at in a small space, including cool Edison Inventions and old newspapers from the days of Edison, full of all sorts of history.
 Very fun place that will make you feel like you've met Mr. Edison in person.

 Tip: